Teodor Boldur-Lățescu: Leaving Iași

 According to literary historian Augustin Z. N. Pop, Boldur-Lățescu should be counted as an affiliate of the Free and Independent Faction, the political party which still coalesced Moldavian separatists and federalists.
 He returned in March–November 1871 as owner and editor of Echoul Munților ("Mountain Echoes").
 Switching offices between Piatra and Iași, it may be considered the last of Moldavia's separatist gazettes.
 He was at the time based in Neamț County, which he successfully represented in the Deputies' Assembly after elections in May 1871.
-For a while before 1872, he served as Prefect of Dorohoi County, in northern Moldavia.
+From May 1872, Lățescu began serving as Prefect of Dorohoi County, in northern Moldavia, replacing Grigore Ventura, who was being investigated for embezzlement.
 He owed his appointment to a government headed by his former enemy Catargiu, the irony of which was commented upon in the press.
 According to Telegraphul daily, "here was Mr Boldur Lățescu asking to be made prefect of a district precisely by that executioner [emphasis in the original] of Moldavia whom he had turned in to public vindication, and the executioner himself, whether as a mockery of Mr Boldur Lățescu, or because he was afraid of him, now made him prefect of Dorohoi district."
 The same paper claimed that Lățescu showed his loyalty toward Catargiu by banning all local mayors from even discussing politics.

 At some point in 1872, Boldur-Lățescu was assigned Prefect of Bolgrad County in southern Bessarabia, which was largely peopled by Bessarabian Bulgarians.
 His continued support for Catargiu was again reviewed as unusual, given his background in separatism: satirists at Ghimpele noted that Boldur-Lățescu had turned into a "fiery defender of the dynasty".
 Contrarily, Telegraphul noted that Lățescu had been moved after alienating the Dorohoi electorate, and that he regarded Bolgrad County as a place of exile, absenting for months on end.
 Like the Factionalist Holban, Lățescu eventually moved his law practice, joining the bar association shared between Bolgrad and Ismail.
 From July 1872 to May 1873, the former city housed his printing press, Echoulŭ Bolgraduluĭ.
 It put out a newspaper of the same name, owned by Boldur-Lățescu and curated by Basile Brănișteanu.
 A newspaper called Flagelulŭ ("The Scourge"), which appeared at Ismail and Bucharest for a while after October 1873, may have also been put out by Boldur-Lățescu.